llm4eval/LLMJudge/README.md

 ## Citing

 ## Acknowledgments
-The challenge is organized as a joint effort by the University College London, Microsoft, University of Amsterdam, Univertisy of Wateloo, and University of Padua.
+The challenge is organized as a joint effort by the University College London, Microsoft, University of Amsterdam, University of Waterloo, and University of Padua.

 ## References
 - Rahmani, Hossein A., Nick Craswell, Emine Yilmaz, Bhaskar Mitra, and Daniel Campos.
 "Synthetic Test Collections for Retrieval Evaluation." arXiv preprint arXiv:2405.07767 (2024).